EmadIshaq/The-treasure-door/README.md

 Strengthened skills in quantum simulation and circuit design

-🧠 Reflections
-This implementation helped me bridge the gap between abstract quantum concepts and practical experimentation.
-It’s part of my broader goal to build a portfolio of quantum projects that demonstrate both technical skill and learning progress.

 ✨ Author
 Emad – Self-taught quantum computing enthusiast with a passion for superposition, entanglement, and real-world quantum applications.
 Currently building a portfolio of quantum projects to showcase skills and explore career opportunities in inclusive environments.